Panteleimon Kulish: Life

 Panteleimon Kulish was born 7 August 1819 in Voronizh (now Sumy Oblast) into an impoverished Cossack gentry family.
 His mother, Kateryna Ivanivna, spoke exclusively Ukrainian and taught her son numerous folk songs, tales and legends.
-After completing only five years at the Novhorod-Siverskyi gymnasium, where he got acquainted with classical works of Russian literature and folklore, Kulish enrolled at Kyiv University in 1837 but was not allowed to finish his studies because he was not a noble.
+After completing only five years at the Novhorod-Siverskyi gymnasium, where he got acquainted with classical works of Russian literature and folklore, Kulish enrolled at Kyiv University in 1837 but was not allowed to finish his studies due to being unable to prove his nobility.
 Thanks to the protection of Mikhail Yuzefovich and Mykhailo Maksymovych, in 1840 he obtained a teaching position in Lutsk, where he wrote his first historical novella in Russian, Mykhailo Charnyshenko, or Little Russia Eighty Years Ago, as well as epic Ukraine (both published in Kyiv in 1843).

 In 1843–45, Kulish taught in Kyiv and studied Ukrainian history and ethnography.
 There he befriended Taras Shevchenko, Mykola Kostomarov, and Vasyl Bilozersky; their circle later became the nucleus of the secret Brotherhood of Saints Cyril and Methodius, which envisioned a Ukrainian national rebirth, including national independence, within a free and equal Slavic federation.
 Soon after his marriage with Bilozersky's sister Hanna in 1847, Kulish was arrested for his participation in this organization, and spent some time in prison and a few years in exile.
 In the late 1850s, he was reunited with Kostomarov and others of the Cyril-Methodian "Brethren" and participated in the Ukrainian journal Osnova (The Foundation).
 At this time, he published his famous Notes on Southern Rus in which he pioneered a new orthography for the Ukrainian vernacular, the Kulishivka alphabet, based on phonetics rather than etymology.
 This later became the basis of modern written Ukrainian language.
 In the early 1860s Kulish published several scientific papers on Ukrainian Medieval and Cossack history.